Buying SEO can be a minefield.

 So, the first question you need to ask yourself is:

-2. Does the SEO Company Need to be in Birmingham?
+2. Does the SEO Company Need to be near you?

 If you need a plumber or a roofer then they need to be relatively local as they must travel to your location to complete the work.
 For an SEO company though, this work is largely done online so there is no strong reason why the company needs to be in the same town.